-- 22. Local Planning Policies are created under Schedule 2, Clause 3 (1) of the Planning and Development (Local Planning Scheme) Regulations 2015 (the Regulations), which provides 'the local government may prepare a local planning policy in respect to any matter related to the planning and development of the Scheme area.' - 23.
-Under Schedule 2, Clause 4(1) of the Regulations, the City's Local Planning Scheme No.3 (Scheme) and Local Planning Policies are required to be approved for advertising and then adopted by Council at the end of the advertising period having regard to any submissions received. - 24.
-Under Schedule 2, Clause 5 of the Regulations, a Local Planning Policy does not bind the City in its application of discretion but must be given due regard.
+- 23. Local Planning Policies are created under Clause 3 (1) of the Planning and Development (Local Planning Scheme) Regulations 2015 (the Regulations). - 24.
+Under Schedule 2 Clause 3(1) of the Regulations states 'the local government may prepare a local planning policy in respect to any matter related to the planning and development of the Scheme area.' - 25.
+Under Schedule 2 Clause 4(1) of the Regulations the City's Local Planning Scheme No.3 (Scheme) and Local Planning Policies are required to be approved for advertising and then adopted by Council at the end of the advertising period have regard to any submissions received. - 26.
+Under Schedule 2 Clause 5 of the Regulations a Local Planning Policy does not bind the City in its application of discretion but must be given due regard.
+If a

-If a Local Planning Policy is inconsistent with the Regulations and the Scheme provisions, then the Regulations and the Scheme prevails.
+Local Planning Policy is inconsistent with the Regulations and the Scheme provisions, then the Regulations and the Scheme prevails.

-- 25. The Policy which was advertised is generally consistent with the version presented to Council on 27 August 2019 noting that Council amended and adopted the draft Policy with a \$500,000 threshold in lieu of the \$1,000,000 proposed by the officer recommendation.
-The final version for public advertising can be viewed in Attachment 1. - 26.
-The only modification recommended to the advertised Policy is to change the minimum thresholds from \$500,000 to \$1,000,000 for both private sector and City led projects.
+- 27. The Policy which was advertised is generally consistent with the version presented to Council on 27 August 2019.
+The final version for public advertising can be viewed in Attachment 1. - 28.
+The only modification made to the advertised Policy was to change the minimum thresholds from \$500,000 to one million dollars for both private sector and City led projects.

-- 27. The Policy has been prepared with input from relevant internal planning and economic development disciplines. - 28.
+- 29. The Policy has been prepared with input from relevant internal planning and economic development disciplines. - 30.
 The KAAC has been involved in the early drafting of the Policy.
 A detailed summary of the KAAC recommendations and how this informed the preparation of the Policy was provided in the Council Report on 27 August 2019.

-- 29. The Regulations require that a local government must advertise the proposed Policy as follows: - a) Publish a notice of the proposed policy in a newspaper circulating in the Scheme area, giving details of the subject and nature of the proposed policy, the objectives of the policy and to whom, what form and during what period, submissions in relation to the proposed policy may be made. - b) If the opinion of the local government is that the policy is inconsistent with any state planning policy must give notice of the proposed policy to the commission. - c) Give notice of the proposed policy in any other way and carry out any other consultation that the local government deems appropriate. - 30.
-The proposed Policy was advertised in accordance with the requirements set out in the Regulations and the City's Local Planning Policy Public Notification of Planning Proposals. - 31.
-The Policy was also referred to relevant advisory Committees of the Council. - 32.
+- 31. The Regulations require that a local government must advertise the proposed Policy as follows: - a) Publish a notice of the proposed policy in a newspaper circulating in the Scheme area, giving details of the subject and nature of the proposed policy, the objectives of the policy and to whom, what form and during what period, submissions in relation to the proposed policy may be made. - b) If the opinion of the local government is that the policy is inconsistent with any state planning policy must give notice of the proposed policy to the commission. - c) Give notice of the proposed policy in any other way and carry out any other consultation that the local government deems appropriate. - 32.
+The proposed Policy was advertised in accordance with the requirements set out in the Regulations and the City's Local Planning Policy Public Notification of Planning Proposals. - 33.
+The Policy was also referred to relevant advisory Committees of the Council. - 34.
 A total of 20 submissions were received including 11 non-objections, 6 objections, and 3 comments to the Policy.
 Submissions and responses to submissions are located at Attachment 3.